Building Energy Rating

-A building energy rating (BER) is a energy performance certificate.
-It is used in Ireland when selling and constructing buildings.
+A Building Energy Rating (BER) is an energy performance certificate used in Ireland when selling and constructing buildings.

 Description

-The building energy rating label is an energy label rating.
+The Building Energy Rating label is an energy label rating.
 The label has a scale of A-G, with A-rated buildings the most energy efficient and G the least.
 In relation to dwellings, the Sustainable Energy Authority of Ireland states that a "BER is an indication of the energy performance of a home.
 It covers energy use for space heating, water heating, ventilation and lighting calculated on the basis of standard occupancy."
 The label is similar to the energy rating label for a household electrical appliances (examples of which include the U.S. EnergyGuide, the European Union energy label, and the Australia/New Zealand energy rating label).

 Use

 A BER assessment and certificate may be compulsory to sell a building or shortly after its construction.
 Methods of calculations and legislations related to BER may be different from one country to another.
 BER was created as a tool to help monitoring and improving the overall building energy efficiency.